 Pursuant to 14 C.F.R. §§ 61.113 (a) & (b), private pilots are limited to non-commercial operations.
-I, Melissa Maxwell, can achieve an equivalent level of safety as achieved by current Regulations because my UAS does not carry any pilots or passengers.
-Further, while helpful, a pilot license will not ensure remote control piloting skills.
-The risks attended to the operation of my UAS is far less than the risk levels inherent in the commercial activities outlined in 14 C.F.R. § 61, et seq.
-Thus, allowing me, Melissa Maxwell, to operate my UAS meet and exceed current safety levels in relation to 14 C.F.R. §61.113 (a) & (b).
+I, John Looper, can achieve an equivalent level of safety as achieved by current Regulations because my UAS does not carry any pilots or passengers.
+Further, while helpful, a and the control of the field of the property of the control of the pilot license will not ensure remote control piloting skills.
+The risks attended to the operation of my UAS is far less than the risk levels inherent in the commercial activities outlined in 14 C.F.R.

+§ 61, et seq.
+Thus, allowing me, John Looper, to operate my UAS meet and exceed current safety levels in relation to 14 C.F.R. §61.113 (a) & (b).